tohhongxiang123/Blog/notes/Data Structures and Algorithms/Dynamic Data Structures.md

 Consider the following problem

-> Write a program that asks the user how manyu\ integers will be entered, then asks for each integer
+> Write a program that asks the user how many integers will be entered, then asks for each integer

 ```c
 int size;